 - Regular folks who love exceptional automobiles

-Of course, many people who wanted a Tesla Roadster or Model S could not -- or would not -- part with the doubloons to acquire one.
+Of course, many people who wanted a Tesla Roadster or Model S could not—or would not—part with the doubloons to acquire one.
 Musk and Tesla concocted a product that most of these folks would find irresistible, the Model 3.
-Whereas the price tag on a new Model S starts around $70,000, the Model 3's base price is about half that figure.
+Whereas the price tag on a new Model S starts at around $70,000, the Model 3's base price is about half that figure.